-Against this background, Developing trust will bring together community representatives, campaigners, developers, planners and politicians to discuss how we can address public concerns about new development, promote better practice by planners and developers, and foster more constructive relations overall.
+Against this background, this conference will bring together community representatives, campaigners, developers, planners and politicians to discuss how we can address public concerns about new development, promote better practice by planners and developers, and foster more constructive relations overall.

 It’s been a long time since Londoners came together to take a good systematic look at the public’s role in the planning system.
 With the Mayoral election only nine months away, join us as we examine how to encourage better participation, planning policy reforms and a more engaged public debate.

 On the day, we discussed: